GSA/code-gov-open-source-toolkit/README.md

 **By [Code.gov](https://code.gov/) w/ support from federal agency members**

 ## Description:
-This is a government-wide project facilitated by the [Code.gov](https://code.gov/) team to produce a toolkit pertaining to federal source code and open source software (OSS).
-Based on our experience with agency source code inventories and engagement with open source repositories, we are considering ways to provide more guidance to agencies on how to create better source code inventories and open source projects.
+This is a government-wide project facilitated by the [Code.gov](https://code.gov/) team to produce "how to" documentation pertaining to federal source code and open source software (OSS).
+It provides guidance to agencies for creating and maintaining federal source code inventories and open source repositories.

 **Our goal is to have this repository be a resource for federal agency program managers and developers for creating informative source code inventories and manage open source projects.** In this repository, we provide content and examples for learning and taking advantage of modern software development practices that are currently possible and in use at federal agencies today.